Posts

 Image

-Watch: What a Real Hive Looks Like During Inspection ▶ Play Video Beekeeping has always balanced tradition with innovation, but every now and then something comes along that genuinely shifts how people approach it.
-The Flow Hive is one of those moments.
-At first glance, it almost feels too simple.
-Turn a lever and honey flows straight into a jar.
-No pulling frames apart.
-No spinning extractors.
-No full hive disruption.
-But once you look deeper, you realise it is not removing the work of beekeeping, it is just changing one part of it.
-If you are starting to learn beekeeping , the Flow Hive is often one of the first systems you come across.
-And for good reason.
-It lowers the barrier to entry while still requiring an understanding of how bees actually operate.
-Where the Flow Hive Came From The Flow Hive was developed by Australian beekeepers Stuart and Cedar Anderson after years of experimenting with ways to reduce stress on bees during honey harvesti...
+What Is a Flow Hive and How Does It Work?
+The Flow Hive is one of the most recognisable innovations modern beekeeping has seen in decades.
+At first glance, the concept almost sounds impossible.
+Turn a lever and honey flows directly into a jar without removing frames or opening the hive.
+That simplicity is exactly why the system attracted global attention so quickly.
+But once you look deeper, you realise the Flow Hive is not removing beekeeping.
+It is only changing one specific part of the process: honey extraction.
+If you are starting to learn beekeeping , the Flow Hive is often one of the first hive systems you encounter.
+It lowers the barrier to entry while still requiring an understanding of how bees, seasons and hive management actually work together.
+Who Invented the Flow Hive?
+The Flow Hive was developed by Australian beekeepers Stuart and Cedar Anderson after years of experimenting with ways to reduce stress on bees during honey harvesting.
+Their idea focus...

 Image